joergen7/devilfish-flotilla/dcs/viper.rst

 -----

 ..
 CAUTION::
-   Make sure the C&I knob on the IFF panel needs to be set to UFC.
+   Make sure the C&I knob on the IFF panel is set to UFC.

-- press COM 1 (or COM 2) on the ICP
+- press COM 1 (COM 2) on the ICP

 This brings up the UHF (VHF) page on the DED.